Sports Betting 101: Betting on Sports for Fun and Profit

 If you become a professional at betting college basketball, you will have an edge over average bettors.
 And the reason is that the public mostly bet on NFL or NBA.

-So as there hundreds of college basketball teams, this immediately gives you an opportunity over your bookie, because it’s impossible for your sportsbook to place an accurate line on each and every single one of these clashes.
+That’s because it’s impossible for your sportsbook to place an accurate line on each and every single one of these clashes.

 Sports Betting 101: Contrarian Sports Betting